MahmoudAbdullah228/mahmoud-abdullah-portfolio/README.md

-# Mahmoud Abdallah — Frontend Developer Portfolio
+# Mahmoud Abdullah — Frontend Developer Portfolio

 A personal portfolio website showcasing my skills, projects, learning journey, and community involvement as a Frontend Developer and CS student based in Egypt.